 The nutritionist explained that my friend’s body was stressed, and that’s why she wasn’t ovulating.
 Her analogy: If your mother was sick with cancer, what would you do?
 You would drop everything and help take care of her.
 Even though you’re not sick, you’ll have a lot of stress.
 It’s the same thing in the body – if adrenal/pituitary glands are under stress and over producing, your ovaries don’t ovulate.
 You must get your body to stop freaking out.
 She needed to put her system into complete rest mode: no sugar, no carbs, no caffeine, because all those things make your body work harder and stimulate your adrenal glands.

 There are a lot of impurities that our bodies encounter every day that stress out our system.
-The job of the, of course, is to clean out impurities in the blood.
+The job of the liver, of course, is to clean out impurities in the blood.
 The bile in the liver, however, can only take so much.
 To maintain it and clean out the bile so it’s not saturated with “junk”, beans will do the job.
 The beans take the impurities out of the bile in your liver and carry them out of your body.
 Think of beans as the janitorial crew, worthy of a “Dirty Jobs” episode to be sure.

 That’s why the nutritionist starts out her patients with beans three times a day, for major spring cleaning, then as the system starts to regulate, you can level off.